HL7/davinci-pct/input/pagecontent/index.md

 This guide breaks the process into two main parts in support of the patient cost transparency use case:
 1. [GFE Coordination Workflow (Multi-Provider) ](gfe_coordination_overview.html) -  Supports the ability for a provider to notify, request, and collect one or more GFEs from other providers that may participate in a set of procedures related to patient’s period of care for which a GFE is required, either to provide to the patient and/or to submit to a payer.

 2. [GFE Submission and AEOB Workflow ](gfe_submission_and_aeob_overview.html) - Supports the ability for a provider to submit GFE Packets to a payer for them to process and produce an [AEOB Packet](StructureDefinition-davinci-pct-aeob-packet.html) to the patient and optionally to the provider.
-This submission may include GFEs from multiple providers gathered using FHIR separately or a consolidated GFE that were gathered in the [GFE Coordination Workflow ](gfe_coordination_overview.html).
+This submission may include GFEs from multiple providers gathered using FHIR separately or a consolidated GFE is gathered in the [GFE Coordination Workflow](gfe_coordination_overview.html).

 **Good Faith Estimate and Advanced Explanation of Benefit High Level Workflow**